bids-standard/bids-website/docs/extensions/process.md

-Small contributions (typos, rephrasing of a description, adding a single new metadata field) can be proposed as a [Pull Request on GitHub](https://github.com/bids-standard/bids-specification/pulls) Larger contributions that are expected to involve longer and more involved discussions may take the form of a BIDS extension proposal.
+Small contributions (typos, rephrasing of a description, adding a single new metadata field) can be proposed as a [Pull Request on GitHub](https://github.com/bids-standard/bids-specification/pulls) Larger contributions that are expected to involve longer and more involved discussions may take the form of a BIDS extension proposal (BEP).

 A BEP is a method of expanding the BIDS Specification to encompass new features or data types.